 Driver software is a type of system software which brings computer devices and peripherals to life.
-It ensures that devices perform their intended tasks.
+Drivers make it possible for all connected components and external add-ons perform their intended tasks and as directed by the OS.
 Without drivers, the OS would not assign any duties.

-Firmware is the operational software embedded within device flash, ROM, or EPROM memory chips to give them an identity.
+Firmware is the operational software embedded within a flash, ROM, or EPROM memory chip for the OS to identify it.
 It directly manages and controls all activities of any single hardware.

 Traditionally, firmware used to mean fixed software as denoted by the word firm.
-It was installed in non-volatile chips and could be upgraded only by swapping them out with a new, preprogrammed chip.
+It was installed on non-volatile chips and could be upgraded only by swapping them with new, preprogrammed chips.

-This was done in order to differentiate them from high-level software, which could be updated without the need of swapping components.
+This was done to differentiate them from high-level software, which could be updated without having to swap components.

-Today, firmware is stored in flash chips, which can be upgraded without having to change the semiconductor chips.
+Today, firmware is stored in flash chips, which can be upgraded without swapping semiconductor chips.